rvesse/airline/docs/guide/practise/prompts.md

            .build();
 ```

-Here we configure three string options and we can then use `promptForOption()` to prompt the user to select from those options.
-Note that we also use `withListFormatter()` which applies a formatter that will display those options to the user in a list.
+Here we configure three string options and we can then use `promptForOption()` to prompt the user to select from
+those options.
+Note that we also use `withListFormatter()` which applies a formatter that will display those options
+to the user in a list.
 We'll discuss formatters more later in this page.

 #### Type Conversion

-As with the rest of Airline we use our standard [Type Converter](types.html) API to control how options and input values are converted where necessary.
-This is configured on a prompt builder via the `withTypeConverter(TypeConverter)` method.
-If no type converter is explicitly configured  our standard `DefaultTypeConverter` is used.
+As with the rest of Airline we use our standard [Type Converter](types.html) API to control how options and input
+values are converted where necessary.
+This is configured on a prompt builder via the
+`withTypeConverter(TypeConverter)` method.
+If no type converter is explicitly configured  our standard
+`DefaultTypeConverter` is used.

 #### Option Matcher

-Option matching is used when the `promptForOption()` method is called on a prompt, it is provided by the `PromptOptionMatcher` interface.
-It controls how the prompt takes the raw input response, provided by `promptForLine()` or `promptForSecure()` and turns it into a strongly type option value from the list of options provided when you configured your prompt.
+Option matching is used when the `promptForOption()` method is called on a prompt, it is provided by the
+`PromptOptionMatcher` interface.
+It controls how the prompt takes the raw input response, provided by
+`promptForLine()` or `promptForSecure()` and turns it into a strongly type option value from the list of options
+provided when you configured the prompt.

 The default implementation is the `DefaultMatcher`, this has the following behaviour:

-- If the prompt was configured with `withNumericOptionSelection()` then first see if the response is a 1 based index for one of the options
+- If the prompt was configured with `withNumericOptionSelection()` then first see if the response is a 1 based
+  index for one of the options
     - If a valid index to an option return it
 - Then see if the raw response partially/exactly matches the string representations of any of the options
     - If no options match error as invalid response